-Jenelle Evans’ Twitter ‘Launch’ Blasted, Horrified Reaction Gifs Pour In
+Jenelle Evans’ Twitter ‘Launch’ Blasted, Horrified Reaction GIFs Pour In

 Jenelle Evans may have left the MTV franchise that launched her career, but the former Teen Mom 2 star hasn’t given up on life.
 The 27-year-old took to Twitter today to announce that her cosmetics brand will be launching during New York Fashion Week this year.
-No photo was offered, but text was.
+No photo was included in the announcement, which only included a text statement.

 “FINALLY.. @PBandJenelley_1 will launch in NYC and during #NYFW!
 To sign up for the PR Boxes click the tag and DM.
 We are only giving 20 lucky winners a change [sic] to grab what’s to come for,” she tweeted.